Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Experiments

-\paragraph{Data} We conduct experiments on seven datasets: data on severely ill hospitalized patients from the Study to Understand Prognoses Preferences Outcomes and Risks of Treatment (SUPPORT) \citep{knaus1995support}, which---as suggested by \citet{harrell2015regression}---we split into four datasets corresponding to different disease groups (acute respiratory failure/multiple organ system failure, cancer, coma, COPD/congestive heart failure/cirrhosis); data from patients who received heart transplants in the United Network for Organ Sharing (UNOS);\footnote{We use the UNOS Standard Transplant and Analysis Research data from the Organ Procurement and Transplantation Network as of September 2019, requested at: \url{https://www.unos.org/data/}} data from breast cancer patients (METABRIC) \citep{curtis2012genomic}; and lastly patients with intracerebral hemorrhage (ICH) from the MIMIC-III electronic heath records dataset \citep{johnson2016mimic}.
+We conduct experiments on seven datasets: data on severely ill hospitalized patients from the Study to Understand Prognoses Preferences Outcomes and Risks of Treatment (SUPPORT) \citep{knaus1995support}, which---as suggested by \citet{harrell2015regression}---we split into four datasets corresponding to different disease groups (acute respiratory failure/multiple organ system failure, cancer, coma, COPD/congestive heart failure/cirrhosis); data from breast cancer patients (METABRIC) \citep{curtis2012genomic}; data from patients who received heart transplants in the United Network for Organ Sharing (UNOS);\footnote{We use the UNOS Standard Transplant and Analysis Research data from the Organ Procurement and Transplantation Network as of September 2019, requested at: \url{https://www.unos.org/data/}} and lastly patients with intracerebral hemorrhage (ICH) from the MIMIC-III electronic heath records dataset \citep{johnson2016physionet,johnson2016mimic}.
 For all except the last dataset, we predict time until death; for the ICH patients, we predict time until discharge from a hospital ICU.
 Basic characteristics of these datasets are reported in Table~\ref{tab:datasets}.
+More details on the datasets and on data preproprocessing are in~\ref{appendix:data-preprocessing}.
 We randomly divide each dataset into a 80\%/20\% train/test split.
-Our code is available and includes data preprocessing details.\footnote{\url{https://github.com/lilinhonglexie/NPSurvival2020}}
+Our code is publicly available.\footnote{\url{https://github.com/georgehc/survival-topics}}